DIPK2A

-C3orf58 is a human gene.
+Divergent protein kinase domain 2A is a protein encoded in humans by the DIPK2A gene.
 It was highlighted in a screen for genes possibly related to autism.
 The authors propose that the gene should be renamed Deleted in autism-1 (DIA1).
 Experiments in a rat neuronal cell culture model suggested that this gene may be regulated directly or indirectly by MEF2 site binding proteins.